lifeparticle/Bengali-Alphabet/README.md

 8. Diacritics

-   Diacritic is a sign that can be added to letter to change its pronunciation.
+   Diacritic is a sign that can be added to a letter to change its pronunciation.
 A diacritic can be added above or below of      a letter.

    `কু` here `ু` is a vowel Diacritic